-Parents and children are invited to discuss progress at termly review meetings.
+Parents are invited to discuss progress at termly review meetings and annual reviews.

 How are children and young people with SEND enabled to engage in activities available with children and young people in the school who do not have SEND?